Department website: http://www.umsl.edu/divisions/artscience/psychology/index.html

 Prerequisites: PSYCH 2211 and PSYCH 2245, or consent of instructor.
 This course is an introduction to current theory and practice of clinical neuropsychology with a focus on neuropsychological findings concerning relationships between the brain and behavior.
 Particular attention is devoted to function, neuroanatomy, neurological syndromes, patterns of brain impairment associated with various medical diseases, and methods of neuropsychological assessment and intervention.

 PSYCH 4376 Mental Health and Aging: 3 semester hours

 Same as GERON 4376.
-Prerequisites: PSYCH 2245 or consent of instructor.
-This course provides a survey of theory and research in mental health issues for older populations, focusing on psychological and social aspects of mental health and functioning.
+Prerequisites: PSYCH 2245 and ENGL 3100, or consent of instructor.
+This writing intensive course provides a survey of theory and research on mental health issues for older populations, focusing on psychological and social aspects of mental health and functioning.
 The course details approaches to understanding healthy aging, along with the prevalence, etiology, assessment and treatment of psychological disorders in older adults.
-The course also provides an overview of health care and community-based delivery systems for behavioral health, and allows students to explore information about careers in aging.
+The course also provides an overview of health care and community-based delivery systems for behavioral health and allows students to explore information about careers in aging.

-Prerequisite: Twelve hours of psychology and consent of instructor.
-A seminar of selected issues and methods in psychology.
-May be repeated once for credit.
+Prerequisites: Twelve hours of psychology and consent of instructor.
+This course is a seminar on selected topics and methods in psychology.

 PSYCH 4398 Child Maltreatment: A Multidisciplinary Approach: 3 semester hours